amit-420/amit-420/README.md

 ### Hi there 👋

-I am a pre-final year undergraduate student from VNIT, Nagpur.
+I am a final year undergraduate student from VNIT, Nagpur.

-I like Robotics.
+I wanna be a Robotics Engineer

 I am looking forward to creating something unique with an amalgamation of Robotics and a mining background.

-Currently, I am working on reconfigurable robots.
+My interests are Robotic Manipulation and Legged Systems

 [![Amit's GitHub stats](https://github-readme-stats.vercel.app/api?username=amit-420&show_icons=true&theme=radical)](https://github.com/amit-420/github-readme-stats)